helioz2000/STM32F446_ADC_Test/README.md

 ADC measurement every 25us allows for 800 measurements per 20ms (one 50Hz cycle) providing a resolution better than 0.5 degrees of phase.

 To enable accurate analysis of each data set we look at **840** data samples covering **21ms**.
 Each data set will capture a full cycle at a mains frequency as low as  **47.62 Hz**.

+#Timer 3 usage
+This timer is used to trigger energy (VAh & Wh) measurements by itegrating the VA and W readings over time and storing them in VAh and Wh variables.

+- TIM3 - APB1 - 90MHz CLK = 11.11111ns / pulse
+- PSC 9000 (100us)
+- ARR 1000 = (100ms)

 To produce a timer call once a second use the following settings:
 - PSC 9000 (100us)